This article was updated on October 7, 2020 to reflect the realities of life during COVID-19.

 Ask to see the test

-First and foremost, if you don’t know what could have gone wrong, ask the instructor if they’ll let you see your test/bubble sheet.
+First and foremost, if you don’t know what could have gone wrong, ask the instructor if they’ll let you see your test/bubble sheet (if you're lucky enough to have an in-person class).
 They’ll usually either release the test back to the class or let you visit their office and go over the answer key with you.
 Not only does this outline what questions hurt your grade, it also allows you to catch any mistakes made by the marker (which can be more common than you think).
 If you see your answer and feel that it was correct but marked incorrectly, don’t be afraid to speak up.

 Figure out what you do/don’t understand